denten-books/plain-text/main.md

    typewriter, the variability of hand-written script can be normalized to a limited set of discrete characters.
-The process of normalization continues today as contemporary technologies like natural language processing and optical character recognition struggle in dealing with non-Western writing systems.
+The process of normalization continues today as contemporary technologies like natural language processing and optical character recognition struggle deal with non-Western writing systems.

 2. Remote communications (geographical displacement).
 Mechanical type can now be converted into electrical signals.
 The telegraph removes writing from its